Pair of scales

 Escudo de Castilla y León

-Coat of arms depicted by me, illuminated with lights and shadows, contoured in Sable, with an ogee outer contour and with a leather finishing.
+Arms emblazoned by me, highlighted with lights and shadows, outlined in Sable, with an ogee outer contour and with a leather finishing.

 Style keywords: Outlined in sable, Illuminated, Ogee and Leather.